 There are various ways to change soil temperature, especially in spring, to help new seeds and plants find success.
 The simplest is to just use the sun’s heating power.
 South-facing gardens and fields will get the most sun.
 Certainly avoid shaded areas.

 Covering the ground with a mulch is a typical way of raising temperatures of cold soils.
 A plastic sheet, either clear or lightly tinted black, will allow the sun’s rays to heat the soil and then hold that heat in.
-Studies have shown that during the day this can raise soil temperature 5 degrees F at a depth of 2 inches and 3 degrees F at 4 inches.
+Studies have shown that during the day this can raise soil temperature 5 degrees at a depth of 2 inches, and 3 degrees at 4 inches deep.
 The same covering prevents radiative heat loss at night.
 The cover will also help prevent weeds and water loss from the soil.

 You can do things to the soil itself.
 Light tilling will break up the soil and help promote excess water drainage.
 Changing the soil consistency by mixing in other soil types can help.
 You can use raised beds, which run warmer.

-And for some warm-season plants like tomatoes, you can start them inside and just transplant them when the soil is warmer and the threat of frost is past.
+And for some warm-season plants like tomatoes, you can start them inside and transplant them out when the soil is warmer and the threat of frost is past.

 Dr. Ed Brotak is a retired meteorologist who lives and gardens in North Carolina.